Dr Aidan Power (he/him)

 Office: Queen's 254

 I am primarily a film and television scholar, with a specialisation on the relationship between visual media and crises (particularly crises in capitalism, democracy, and the environment).
+I am also very interested in literary adaptations, science fiction, Marxist approaches to popular culture, and the disparities between the stated ideals of the European project and the material realities that have always underpinned it.

-My most recent article "Keep Your Dreams Alive: Lazzaro felice, Authoritarian Liberalism, and the Slow Death of Progress in the Italian Second Republic" (read here) is a case in point.
-Published in The Italianist (2023), the piece considers the eponymous Lazzaro as a Benjaminian witness to the ongoing authoritarian liberalist hijacking of Italian democracy, the logical endpoint of which, I argue is a return to fascism.
+"Keep Your Dreams Alive: Lazzaro felice, Authoritarian Liberalism, and the Slow Death of Progress in the Italian Second Republic" (read here) instead considers the spectre of omnipresent precarity in post-Maastricht Treaty Italy.
+Published in The Italianist (2023), the article considers the eponymous Lazzaro as a Benjaminian witness to the ongoing authoritarian liberalist hijacking of Italian democracy, the logical endpoint of which, I argue, is a return to fascism.

-"Eurocentrism, The Anthropocene and Climate Migration in Aniara" instead, which was published in Foundation: The International Review of Science Fiction (read here), reads the film adaptation of Harry Martinson's epic poem Aniara as a metaphor for the end days of the European Union, arguing in the process for urgent decolonisation of a viciously marketised transnational constellation that from the outset was built upon the remnants of Empire.
+"Eurocentrism, The Anthropocene and Climate Migration in Aniara", which was published in Foundation: The International Review of Science Fiction (read here), reads the film adaptation of Harry Martinson's epic poem Aniara as a metaphor for the end days of the European Union, arguing in the process for urgent decolonisation of a viciously marketised transnational constellation that from the outset was built upon the remnants of Empire.

 My first monograph Contemporary European Science Fiction Cinemas was published by Palgrave in 2018, and I co-edited the books Reality Unbound: New Departures in Science Fiction Cinema and Die Zukunft ist jetzt: Science-Fiction-Kino als audio-visueller Entwurf von Geschichte(n), Räumen und Klängen with Winfried Pauleit and Delia González de Reufels.